theforeman/hammer-cli/doc/option_normalizers.md

                               One of true/false, yes/no, 1/0.
 ```

-Abstract normalizer returns empty string by default.
+Abstract normalizer returns an empty string by default.

 #### Check and format passed values

 Normalizer's method `format` is used for such checks.
 The method behaves as a filter taking
-string value as it's input and returning value of any type.
+a string value as it's input and returning a value of any type.

-If the value is not valid `ArgumentError` with an appropriate message should be risen.
+If the value is not valid, `ArgumentError` with an appropriate message should be risen.
 Implementation in `Bool` normalizer is a good example of such functionality:

 ```ruby